Taikocuya/ALX/README.md

 * `share/*/gameroot` (replace the asterisk with any name you choose) for game data

-To obtain the game files, you need a corresponding image (ISO, GCM or GDI).
+To obtain the game files, you need a corresponding image (ISO, GCM or GDI) and the appropriate data extraction tool.
-Please do not ask for download links.

 | Platform  | Download                                                     |
 |:---------:|:------------------------------------------------------------:|